Global Water Point

 World Vision is also the leading nongovernmental provider of clean water in the developing world.
 Every 10 seconds World Vision reaches one new person with clean water and hygiene education!
-We are committed to reach everyone, everywhere we work, with clean water—and will reach 50 million people by 2030.
+We are committed to reach 30 million people to access to clean water by 2030, including finishing the job of ensuring clean water for everyone, everywhere we work in Honduras and Zambia.

 What is a water point?

 World Vision determines the type of water point to provide in a community based on an assessment of what will be most sustainable, cost-effective and based on the available water sources.
 Types of water points may include a water kiosk in a community, a hand-pump well, or a solar-powered system.
 The water may be provided through a borehole drilled by a drilling rig.
 Or, it may be provided by a water source such as a protected spring and then a piped water system running into a community.
 Each water system is either protected or treated to ensure it is safe for users to drink.

 Our standard is to ensure that every community member has access to water within 30 minutes roundtrip of their home, including the waiting time at the water point.
 This means that the number of water points we have in a specific area will vary by population and geography.
 On average, we estimate about 200-300 people are served by each water point.
 Therefore, depending on the yield of the system, many thousands of people could be served by one complete system.